Helmus101/confluence/README.md

 - Review error logs in console

 ### Port already in use
-- Change port in server/index.ts or use: `PORT=3000 npm run dev`
+- Change port using the PORT environment variable: `PORT=4000 npm run dev`
+- Default is 3000 for local dev, 5000 for Replit

 ## Development Notes